AwesomeStickz/dd-cache-proxy/README.md

 ```

 Each cache will be in their own property under `bot.cache` and each of them have the following methods: `delete`, `get`, `set`, usage of these should be self explanatory from intellisense.
 If you cache in memory and need access to the collection directly, you can use `bot.cache.guilds.memory`, this will return a collection.

+# **Important Things To Note:**

+-   Make sure to include the correct `client.transformers.desiredProperties` somewhere in your code, this must include at least **all** the properties from `client.cache.options.desiredProps` for it to cache all those properties you want to cache.
+-   It's not recommended to dynamically change `client.cache.options.cacheInMemory` or `client.cache.options.cacheOutsideMemory`.
+If you need to do so, you need to manually rerun the `setupDummyEvents` function.

 # Useful Options To Note: